tthorntone/AdNauseam-Wiki/Building-AdNauseam-from-source-(for-developers).md

 ```$ tools/make-opera.sh```

 2. Open the browser and go to settings, with URL ```chrome://extensions/```

 3. Enable Developer mode in the settings page and load extension from ```/bin/build/adnauseam.chromium``` or ```/bin/build/adnauseam.opera```

+4. To view console messages, go to ```chrome://extensions/```, and select 'background.html' under the AdNauseam entry

 ##### For Firefox: